MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/using-mobilefirst-cli-to-manage-mobilefirst-artifacts.md

 The command `mfpdev app <option>` can be used to manage applications created with the MobileFirst Platform SDK.

 ### Register an application in a server instance
-An  application created with MobileFirst Platform SDK, must be registered in a MobileFirst Server when it is ready to be executed.
+An  application must be registered in a MobileFirst Server when it is ready to be executed.
 To register an app, run the following command from the root folder of the app project:

 ```bash